akenofu/HackAllTheThings/docs/Security Consultancy/Prerequisites checklists/Web Application and API Penetration testing.md

-# Web Application and API
+# Web Application and API Penetration testing
 # Scope
 - [ ] URLs: in-scope and out-of-scope
 - [ ] Any pages/functionalities that the client does not want to be tested